1 Fulbright/Fondazione Falcone-NIAF Award in Criminology

 Grant PeriodFlexible Start

-With the support of NIAF (National Italian-American Foundation), one grant is available for a U.S. graduate student to study and carry out research in criminology and the rule of law at the Fondazione Giovanni e Francesca Falcone in Palermo.
-The aim of this scholarship is to foster and strengthen exchanges in promoting the value of the rule of law and legality among young people and to promote the development of the anti-mafia culture in the society.
+With the support of NIAF (National Italian-American Foundation), one grant is available to study and carry out research in criminology and the rule of law at the Fondazione Giovanni e Francesca Falcone in Palermo.
+The aim of this scholarship is to foster and strengthen exchanges in promoting the value of the rule of law and legality among young people and to promote the development of the anti-mafia culture in society.

 Some notes on Fondazione “Giovanni Francesca Falcone” and NIAF:

 Fondazione “Giovanni Francesca Falcone” was constituted in December 1992 after the assassination of Judge Giovanni Falcone who was killed by the mafia in May 1992 (Strage di Capaci), together with his wife Judge Francesca Morvillo and three escort guards.
 According to the Statute, the principal aim of the Fondazione is to implement initiatives in order to contribute to a real permanent education to legality principles through social and cultural initiatives.

 Further information on the Fondazione “Giovanni e Francesca Falcone” can be found at: http://www.fondazionefalcone.it/

 The mission of NIAF is to serve as a resource for the Italian American community; to preserve the Italian American heritage and culture; to promote and inspire a positive image and legacy of Italian Americans: and to strengthen and empower ties between the United States and Italy.
 Further information on NIAF can be found at: http://www.niaf.org/